 This endowed scholarship was created in memory of the late John Sorbara, a La Roche student who passed away in 2004.

-- Applicants must be a full-time undergraduate student in a health-related program at La Roche
+- Applicants must be a currently enrolled, full-time undergraduate student in a health science program at La Roche

 - Must be a sophomore, junior or senior (having completed at least 30 undergraduate credits)